 Archives: Extended abstracts; ACM Digital Library

 At CHI 2018, we look forward to your panel submissions that inspire new ideas, are innovative in approach, and likely to engage the conference attendees.
-Panels & Fireside Chats at CHI are not intended to be a series of short papers in which panelists share similar perspectives or simply agree with each other – we would like to see stimulating panels that ignite thoughtful debates and discussions on new issues or existing issues related to HCI research and practice.
+Panels & Roundtable Discussions at CHI are not intended to be a series of short papers in which panelists share similar perspectives or simply agree with each other – we would like to see stimulating panels that ignite thoughtful debates and discussions on new issues or existing issues related to HCI research and practice.
 Panels can take the form of a traditional panel of discussants with a moderator, a fireside chat in which an individual gets interviewed by a moderator, or a roundtable in which the moderator(s) pose the questions to the audience for discussion.
 We would like you to be creative in proposing a format for your panels!
 Panels offer the unique opportunity to bring multiple people on stage at the same time and we highly encourage you to recruit a diverse group of panelists who represent different disciplines, methods, and perspectives from academia and industry.

 Parmit Chilana, Simon Fraser University